MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-hadoop-r-server-get-started.md

    ![SSH dir](./media/hdinsight-getting-started-with-r/dir.png)

-   * Then specify the public key file (*.pub) when assigning HDI cluster credentials and finally confirm your resource group and region and select **Next**
+   * Then specify the public key file (&#42;.pub) when assigning HDI cluster credentials and finally confirm your resource group and region and select **Next**.

    ![Credentials blade](./media/hdinsight-getting-started-with-r/publickeyfile.png)